Judge, Stanton power Yanks past A's in wild-card game

 After Betances finished his outing, the Yankees added four runs in the sixth off Fernando Rodney and Blake Treinen.

-Judge opened the inning with a double down the right field line and scored on a double by Aaron Hicks off Rodney.
-Two batters later, Luke Voit capped a nine-pitch at-bat against Treinen by ripping a triple off the right field fence to make it 5-0.
+Judge opened the inning with a double down the right field line and scored on a double by Aaron Hicks.
+After Stanton walked to end Rodney’s outing, Luke Voit capped a nine-pitch at-bat against Treinen by ripping a triple off the right field fence to make it 5-0.

-Voit made it 6-0 with a nice slide on a sacrifice fly by Didi Gregorius, and the entire crowd began chanting “We Want Boston”
+Voit made it 6-0 with a nice slide on a sacrifice fly by Didi Gregorius, and the crowd began chanting “We Want Boston.”

 Davis hit a two-run homer off Zach Britton with one out in the eighth.
-Britton walked Piscotty with two outs but ended the threat on the next pitch.
+Britton walked Piscotty with two outs but ended the threat by inducing a groundout from Laureano on the next pitch.
 Stanton opened the bottom half of the frame with a long drive off Treinen over the left field foul pole to make it 7-2.

 The A’s dropped their fourth straight winner-take-all game, ending a 97-win season with their second loss in as many tries in the wild-card game.
 Oakland batters struck out 13 times and finished 3-for-17 with runners on base.

+“I told them all in all, it was a great season,” Melvin said of his team.
+“I was proud of them and hopefully this is just the start for us.
+So we feel like with the group that we have here together that we’re going to get better each and every year, and unfortunately it’s disappointing right now but to keep their heads up.”

-Instead of using a traditional starting pitcher, the A’s employed the opener strategy by utilizing Hendriks.
-Hendriks allowed two runs in the first inning while throwing 25 pitches.
+Instead of using a traditional starting pitcher, the A’s employed the “opener” strategy by utilizing Hendriks.
+The right-hander allowed two runs in the first inning while throwing 25 pitches.

 —Field Level Media